What Happened Between Automattic and WP Engine?

 WordPress is Divided

 It’s never good when a community of open source software users are divided over something that is so corrosive.
-In addition, there is bound to be concern over if Matt, Automattic, or the WordPress Foundation, whoever actually owns the trademark, will do this again to other companies that are using the WordPress trademark.
+In addition, there is bound to be concern over if Matt, Automattic, or the WordPress Foundation, will do something like this again to other companies that are using the WordPress trademark.

 At this point, even if Automattic and WP Engine were somehow able to come to terms and stop the hostility, the damage is done.
 Morale has dropped, and it will be a while before all of this is just WordPress history.